Meet the Board

 Robbie Soto: President

 Community Theatre Program Manager

-Robbie Soto has been involved in the theater community in Washington County for over 15 years.
+Robbie Soto has been involved in the theater community in Washington County since 2004.
 After attending college at Full Sail University for film, he made the switch from stage to screen.
 Robbie was a partner in a successful media company where he was a writer, film director, podcast host, production manager and wore many other hats.
 Robbie made the return to theater in 2014 when his late uncle (Ralph Mauriello) was in need of some actors for a show he was directing and has loved every minute of it.
-He joined the board of ACT in 2015 and currently serves as president and Program Manager for our Community Theatre!
+He joined the board of ACT in 2015 and was asked to serves as president in 2017.
+Robbie is also the Program Manager for Community Theatre!

 Tiffany Vinson: Vice President

 Tiffany Vinson was born and raised in the Hagerstown area.
 She has a very diverse background in employment opportunities; such as customer service, behavioral consultant, management and sales to name a few.
 She graduated from HCC with an Associates degree in Psychology and is continuing her education to pursue her Bachelor’s degree in Psychology with an emphasis of Applied Behavioral Analysis.
 Tiffany continues to produce and stage manage in ACT’s Community Theatre program.
 She also enjoys being a part of the Board of Directors.

 ACTjr Productions & Art in the Woods Program Manager